 The client has different options to manage synchronized folders.
 Set the sync interval to a value greater then zero, otherwise the automatism won't work.

 As long as the client is active all your changes will be synchronized to the server in the background.

 New folders can be uploaded to the server to start synchronization.

 It is possible to create a special file called

 README.md, which will be displayed at the top of a library.
 When clicked an overlay with the content shows up.
 The file supports basic Markdown syntax and can be edited online with the build in text editor.

 Seafile integrates with ONLYOFFICE to allow editing files online without downloading them first.
-Just click on an office document (docx, pptx, xlsx, odt, odp, ods, etc.) and the online editor opens in a new tab.
+Just click on an MS office document (docx, pptx, xlsx, etc.) and the online editor opens in a new tab.
+Open Document files (odt, ods, etc.) can only be viewed.
 The interface should be familiar to anyone using office programs.